ZacharyWesterman/paisley/docs/walkthrough/scopes.md

 end
 ```

 In some cases, you may want to intentionally create a scope to isolate a block of code.
-You can do so with the `do ... end` block:
+You can do so with the `do ... end` block.
+This may look similar to for/while loops, but don't be fooled!
+It's essentially a no-op, only there to isolate the scope of the contained code.
 ```
 # The real value for pi is about 3.14
 define {!pi[3.14]}